Narendran-Kamarajan/Stringinator/Documentation/NOTES.md

 Hitting stats endpoint started to throw error, whenever I restarted the application.
 To handle empty stats, I would return a default response.

 Stats function is updated to calculate the lengthiest input received

+As I have implemented and validated the required features, I want to enable secure protocol with SSL certificate